 Iris tectorum - ROOF IRIS (WALL IRIS)

-6" large lilac-blue flowers with darker veins, fan-like arranged wider leaves.
-Dense groundcovering clumps.
+6" lilac-blue flowers with darker veins, wider leaves arranged in a fan with dense, groundcovering clumps.

 Blooming Time: mid May (flowering season depends on your zone and how quickly the weather turns hot), it warmer zones starts to bloom mid March